Is your WordPress Website Secure?

 It is one of the most popular security scanner and WordPress firewall that identifies and block malicious traffic.

-It has the most advanced features and comprehensive WordPress security solutions.
+It has also the most advanced features and comprehensive WordPress security solutions.

 Really Simple SSL